p-rosit/cut/README.md

 By default testing is aborted if a single test fails, to continue on fail define the flag `CUT_CONTINUE_ON_FAIL` either when compiling or before importing `cut.h` or by using the `-e` flag with `run_cut.sh`.

 To compile and run all tests in a directory one can use the bash script `run_cut.sh`.
-All directories starting with `tests` are assumed to only contain files to be tested, these will be compiled and run by the script.
+All directories that match `test*` are assumed to only contain files to be tested, these will be compiled and run by the script.
 All files that match `test*.c` are assumed to be test files which will be compiled and run.
-To see specific usage of the script run `./run_cut.sh -h`.
+To see specific usage of the script run `run_cut.sh -h`.

 Tests can also be run on your own by compiling the test file and running the compiled code.